 Call center agents may also be involved in people management initiatives such as training and onboarding new call center agents joining the customer service team.
 In order to be efficient and productive, agents need to have deep knowledge of the product or service a company sells as well as a clear understanding of the company culture and company policy.
 They also need to know the ins and outs of the call center software they use to ensure call center operational efficiency.
-When new team members arrive, senior agents are usually responsible for their training and technical onboarding along with call center managers.
+When new team members arrive, the call center manager and senior agents are usually responsible for their training and technical onboarding.

 Manage your calls with LiveAgent

 Start your free trial and manage your calls easily thanks to LiveAgent’s call center features

 How to become a good call center agent?

 Everyone can become a good call center agent if they are patient enough.
 Every good call center agent needs to get through basic and advanced training to learn the theory.
 Second and even more important is practice.
 Getting more experience, learning from mistakes, and practicing your tone and language can be incredibly helpful.
 It’s important to do the job consciously to identify pain points and figure out new ways how to overcome them.

 What are the duties and responsibilities of call center agents?